 - Recreational boating

 - Military operations (describe)

 Please provide documentation of the regulations you have described (you may upload a file or you may provide a working web link in the comment box).

 14. What is the total area of the marine protected area (include units of measurement)?
 Please upload or provide links to any maps or geospatial data (GIS) files depicting the boundaries of the marine protected area that you have not already submitted.

-15. What kinds of ecological or protected area buffers, if any, surround the marine protected area to provide isolation?
+15. What kinds of ecological or protected area buffers, if any, surround the ecosystem(s) protected in the MPA to provide ecological isolation?